Frequently Asked Questions...

 A. Yes, on any subject you like, preferably concerning or relevant to Mudeford Sandbank, Hengistbury Head or Christchurch Harbour.
 For example, if you want to advertise a hut for sale or to rent then you might like to submit a photograph of it, perhaps as a small 72dpi JPEG or GIF file.
 At present there is no charge for this facility.
 Postings are subject to the attention of the webmaster and will not appear immediately. to load the message board.

 Q. I am doing a school/college/university project and need your help.

 A. Happy to help but first get what you can from the usual public or semi-public sources.
 See the page for many of the following.

 For example, the Hengistbury Head Centre is a specialised educational provider actually on the site with splendid resources, expertise and courses.
+Both Bournemouth Council and

-Both Bournemouth Council and Christchurch Council are responsible for managing the area, a public open space and have produced excellent literature in the past.
+Christchurch.
+Council are responsible for managing the area, a public open space and have produced excellent literature in the past.
 Each council is required to produce a management plan.
 Bournemouth Council produces every few years an updated and exhaustive Hengistbury Head Management Plan.